jeremylynch83/drjeremylynch/master/features.md

 Yes.
 Typically, follow-up scans are performed with **MRA** (magnetic resonance angiography, no radiation) or sometimes **CTA** or **DSA** (digital subtraction angiography).
 These are usually done for a few years and then stopped if the aneurysm is stable.

-## So should I have it clipped or endovascularly treated?

-Most commonly, a person's objectives are twofold: they do not want to come to **harm from the aneurysm**, and they do not want to come to harm from the **treatment** to eliminate it, which rarely can be as severe as aneurysm rupture itself.
-If these are your priorities, then endovascular treatment does have some advantages.
-Firstly, comparable to surgery, the aneurysm is extremely unlikely to ever rupture after endovascular treatment.
-Secondly, the treatment takes much less of a toll on your body due to lower invasiveness and reduced risk of life-altering complications.

-However, ultimately this is a **personal decision**, and the final choice depends on your own preferences and circumstances.
-We encourage you to talk to different specialists, and possibly also to those who have undergone treatment, to get as much information as you can before making the decision.

 ## Key takeaways

 * Both treatments are **very effective**, and the risk of bleeding afterwards is **extremely low**.
-* Choice depends on aneurysm features, medical advice, and your own **preferences**.
+* Ultimately this is a **personal decision**, and the final choice depends on your own preferences and circumstances.
+We encourage you to talk to different specialists, and possibly also to those who have undergone treatment, to get as much information as you can before making the decision.